(Straight to Your Heart) Like a Cannonball: Recording

 "(Straight to Your Heart) Like a Cannonball" was recorded at Wally Heider Studios in San Francisco, California, during the first set of recording sessions for Tupelo Honey.

 Reception

 Billboard chose "(Straight to Your Heart) Like a Cannonball" as a recommended pop single when the single was released.
 Nonetheless, "(Straight to Your Heart) Like a Cannonball" failed to make the Billboard Hot 100, topping out on the Bubbling Under Hot 100 chart at #119.

 Record World called it a "superb cut" and said that this "smooth, rolling song highlighted by some great 'la-las' is a natural for just about every kind of music lover."
 Windsor Star critic John Laycock praised the "cheerful banality" of the song.
-The Dispatch critic Dink Lorance described it as a "bouncy little number with nice guitar and vocal."
+The Dispatch critic Dink Lorance described it as a "bouncy little number with nice guitar and vocals."
 Patrick Humphries praised the song's "verve and panache."
-Music journalist Erik Hage described the song a "focused medicine-show Americana."
+Music journalist Erik Hage described the song as "focused medicine-show Americana."